farzadasgari/proadv/docs/statistics/series.md

 There are two parameters in this function:
 1. **data (array_like)**: The 1D array of data for which to calculate the moving average.
 2. **window_size (int, optional)**: The size of the window for the moving average.
 Defaults to 20.
 Must be less than or equal to the size of the data array.
+If the window size is larger than the size of the data array, it raises a ValueError.

 - Examples: